h4rvey-g/ob-Notes/USMLE/Muscle, skin, and connective tissue/Idiopathic inflammatory myopathies.md

 ---
 # Definition
 - Dermatomyositis (DM): an inflammatory myopathy characterized by <span style="background:rgba(240, 200, 0, 0.2)">progressive symmetrical proximal muscle weakness and distinctive skin findings</span>
-- Polymyositis (PM): an inflammatory myopathy affecting the proximal skeletal muscles, with evidence of elevated CK and myositis on EMG and biopsy in the absence of any of the characteristic findings of the other IIM (a rare diagnosis of exclusion)
+- Polymyositis (PM): an inflammatory myopathy <span style="background:rgba(240, 200, 0, 0.2)">affecting the proximal skeletal muscles</span>, with evidence of elevated CK and myositis on EMG and biopsy in the absence of any of the characteristic findings of the other IIM (a rare diagnosis of exclusion)

 ---
 # Epidemiology